gStarhigh/pro1/README.md

     - #555
 ---

+## Typography
+- Font
+    - The main font used in the project is the Roboto font from googlefonts.
+    - The fallback font is sans-serif.

+---

 ## Credits
 - I got help with the flipboxes on the courses page from W3:
     - Link: (https://www.w3schools.com/howto/howto_css_flip_box.asp)